hccybernetics/Podman-toolbox_Kali-image/README.md

 # Podman-toolbox_Kali-image
 This Instructions will guide you to create a podman toolbox image of Kali-Linux

-1 - Create a file "dockerfile.kali" with following content
+1 - Create a file "podmanfile.kali" with following content
 *************************************************************
 FROM docker.io/kalilinux/kali-rolling:latest